Techniques, model systems and current research topics in molecular biology

 Learning Outcomes

-- Key concepts in the research topics described above
+- can explain key concepts in the research topics described above

-- Traits of the model organisms that make them suitable for these research topics
+- can explain traits of the model organisms that make them suitable for these research topics

-- Extract relevant information from original articles and reviews and present it to other scientists
+- can extract relevant information from original articles and reviews and present it to other scientists

-- Discuss ethical aspects of the use of model organisms and gene manipulation
+- can discuss ethical aspects of the use of model organisms and gene manipulation

 ECTS Credits